manuganji/manuganji.github.io/about.md

 # Reaching me

-You can contact me at manuganji[AT]gmail.com for any consulting or freelancing engagements.
+You can contact me at manuganji[AT]gmail.com.
+I'm currently not available to take up any consulting or freelancing engagements.